 The resources for BWF courses are free.
 But before you get too excited, understand that your coaching certification has an online and face-to-face component.
 While online resources are free, assessment fees are not.

 As well, evaluation by a course tutor is conducted under your national association.
 Hence, the certification fees will be different depending on the fees set by your national association.
-For example, the BWF level one certification course offered by USA Badminton costs $300, as of February 2022.
+For example, the BWF level 1 certification course offered by USA Badminton costs $300, as of February 2022.

 Up North (Canada), Badminton Canada, a member association of the BWF, certifies coaches through the National Coaches Certification Program.
 Coaching certifications for badminton in the Great White North have different fees depending on the province.

 The differences in fees abound.
 In short, if you’re looking to be a BWF-certified coach, it’s best to check with the badminton association of your country.